Hello I’m Thom Pham!

 8. Are you a fixer or a looker?

 Coming from a Zen/ nonduality spiritual background I don’t see the other nor myself as something that is broken and needs fixing.
 I feel the more you fix the more you need fixing.
 It may be useful at a certain stage but it often becomes an endless process.
 Tarot being just a tool can be used in that tedious process or can be used in more holistic way.
-I start from the assumption that you are already complete, full, whole, and enlightened.
+I start from the assumption that you are already complete, full, whole.
 The only fixing that needs being done is getting out of the way of what naturally unfolds … We are the only obstacle from seeing the patterns clearly and the ability to navigate through them.
 I use The Tarot to clear out the cobwebs only to reveal what we already know…

 9. Do you read for free, or for fee?